 - There is no letter chet.

-- A few other letters are not in the right order.
+- A few letters are not in the right order.

 Masculine and feminine.
 The letters alternate between masculine and feminine letters.